The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 1. Visit the Historic Agora in the City Centre

-Agora means a “gathering place,” and it was especially used by the ancient Greek to refer to a a marketplace.
+Agora means a “gathering place,” and ancient Greeks especially used it to refer to a marketplace.

 The city has witnessed many cultures and empires.
 It was a place for political discussions, commercial affairs, and religious topics.
 In other words, it was an open meeting area.

-Agora was built during the period of the Greeks at the end of the 4th century BC.
-Unfortunately, the city was ruined by an earthquake in 178 AD.
-After that, the Roman Emperor Marcus Aurelius ordered to rebuild of the place and opened it for use.
+Agora was built during the Greek period at the end of the 4th century BC.
+Unfortunately, an earthquake in 178 AD ruined the city.
+After that, the Roman Emperor Marcus Aurelius ordered rebuilding the place and opened it for use.
 It was discovered due to excavations occurring at intervals since 1932 and is waiting for its guests.

-This place has attractive spots that can surely pique your interest to know more about them.
+This place has attractive spots that can pique your interest in learning more about them.
 One of them is an underground street covered with massive stone arches.

 The underground street looks like a labyrinth of massive columns and arches.
 In the middle of this labyrinth is a working fountain, and the water goes into narrow channels all around.

 Agora was included in the UNESCO Tentative List of World Heritage in 2020.
-This place of Izmir is a critical area for the city’s history.
-It’s a symbol of ancient history.
-If you want to see a historical place while walking around the centre of Izmir, you should pay it a visit.
+This area of Izmir is critical for the city’s history and a symbol of ancient history.
+If you want to see a historical place while walking around the centre of Izmir, you should visit it.

 2. Join the İzmir International Fair at Kültürpark